Are you American art smart?

 EARLY AMERICAN PAINTING, FOLK ART, AND DECORATIVE ARTS

 Experience the work of both formally trained and untrained artists, from utilitarian objects such as quilts, redware, samplers and fraktur to sophisticated portraits and furniture design.

 Experience the work of women artists from mid-nineteenth to mid-twentieth century and see how each approached subject matter, from the traditional flower still life to non-traditional scenes of industry.
 (Also meets targets for Academic Standards for History 8.3: United States History.)

 CURRICULUM BASED SCHOOL PROGRAMS

 The Museum currently offers a signature program that integrates an outreach presentation and museum tour that utilizes the Pennsylvania History curriculum for fourth grade students.
 What’s more, it provides essential elements for student learning in History and the Arts and Humanities, meeting Academic Standards 8.2.6 Pennsylvania History; 9.2.5 Historical and Cultural Contexts; 9.3.5 Critical Response; and 9.4.5 Aesthetic Response.

 EVERY PICTURE TELLS A STORY: EXPLORING PENNSYLANIA HISTORY THROUGH ART

 This program explores the Museum’s two regional exhibitions, Southwestern Pennsylvania Landscapes and Valley of Work: Scenes of Industry, to teach fourth-grade students about their state’s history, including the changing of the landscape from agricultural to industrial.

-For information on the guided tours and curriculum based school programs The Westmoreland offers, please click here.
+For information on the guided tours and curriculum based school programs The Westmoreland offers, please visit our Museum Tours page.